gmdsi/GMDSI_notebooks/paper/paper.md

 Pre-requisites for Part 1 include a basic understanding of numerical groundwater modelling and familiarity with MODFLOW 6.
 Familiarity with Python and Jupyter Notebooks is assumed.

 After completing this module, learners should be able to:
- - Describe the GLM approach to parameter estimation.
+ * Describe the GLM approach to parameter estimation.
- - Explain non-uniqueness, identifiability and equifinality in the context of decision-support modelling.
+ * Explain non-uniqueness, identifiability and equifinality in the context of decision-support modelling.
- - Construct a PEST control file and interface files.
+ * Construct a PEST control file and interface files.
- - Understand the effect of parameterization schemes on model predictive ability.
+ * Understand the effect of parameterization schemes on model predictive ability.
- - Explain the difference between linear and non-linear uncertainy analysis approaches and the value of each.
+ * Explain the difference between linear and non-linear uncertainy analysis approaches and the value of each.

 ## Part 2: Python-based Decision-Support Modelling Workflows
 Part 2 expands on the foundational knowledge gained in Part 1 and delves into advanced topics related to ensemble-based parameter estimation, uncertainty analysis and optimization methods.
 These advanced topics include management optimization and sequential data assimilation.
 This approach and these advanced topics assume a highly-parameterized approach, as motivated in Part 1.
 Topics are laid out in manner that reflects real-world workflows, with a focus on practical application of concepts and problem solving.

 Part 2 is structured with a specific order for learners to follow to ensure a logical progression of topics, inline with a real-world applied workflow.
 Learners have the option to explore various sequences covering advanced topics, such as:
- -Prior Monte Carlo analysis
+ * Prior Monte Carlo analysis
- -Highly-parameterized Gauss-Levenberg Marquardt history matching and associated Data Worth analysis using First Order, Second Moment (FOSM) techqnique, -Ensemble-based history matching and uncertainty analysis with the iterative ensemble smoother approach as implemented in ``PEST++IES``, -Sequential data assimilation with ``PEST++DA``, and -Single-objective and multi-objective optimization under uncertainty with ``PEST++OPT`` and ``PEST++MOU``.
+ * Highly-parameterized Gauss-Levenberg Marquardt history matching and associated Data Worth analysis using First Order, Second Moment (FOSM) techqnique,
+ * Ensemble-based history matching and uncertainty analysis with the iterative ensemble smoother approach as implemented in ``PEST++IES``,
+ * Sequential data assimilation with ``PEST++DA``, and
+ * Single-objective and multi-objective optimization under uncertainty with ``PEST++OPT`` and ``PEST++MOU``.

 Each of these sequences comprises multiple notebooks to be executed in a specified order.
 They demonstrate how to execute the workflow, interpret results, and apply the concepts to real-world problems.